Igigog/anomaly-modding-book/src/blender/creating-camera-animations.md

 ## Export

-To export the animation you need to select the blank through the export operator in .anm and export.
+To export the animation you need to select the blank through the export operator in .anm and export